How to Build a Pedalboard

 Step 3: power it properly

 Power is where most noise problems start.
 Skip daisy-chaining cheap adapters and use an isolated power supply — brands like Strymon, Truetone, and Voodoo Lab make reliable units with isolated outputs that stop hum and ground loops.
 Check each pedal’s current draw (in milliamps) and voltage, and make sure your supply provides enough on each output.
-Digital pedals like a Strymon delay or a Boss multi-effect draw more than a simple analog overdrive.
+Digital pedals like a Strymon delay or a Boss multi-effects unit draw more than a simple analog overdrive.

 Step 4: mount and cable everything